getify/foi-lang/formalization-work/Foi-Specification.md

   Container-type distribution over a destructure target (§9.6.2) has no defined behavior against a mixed-mode type: the target commits to one mode, and a mixed type supplies no consistent key for either.
+  Inference derives such shapes by projection (§9.7.5); what is missing is the surface for writing one down.
-- **Literal types.** `EmptyLit`, `PlainStr`, `NumberLit`, and `BooleanLit` are `NoUnionTypeExpr` arms.
+- **Literal types.** `EmptyLit`, `PlainStr`, `NumberLit`, and `BooleanLit` are `NoUnionTypeExpr` arms. `empty` is a type independently of this item: `?T` reads as `T | empty` (§9.5), which requires it.

 **Subsumption.** When a value of one type is admitted where another is required.
-Consumers: effect-set conformance below, `:as` checking, and value-to-container conformance (§9.6.2).
+Consumers: effect-set conformance below, `:as` checking (§9.7.6), and value-to-container conformance (§9.6.2).
 Nominal union membership is specified at §9.2.3 and is not this relation; subsumption decides the cases membership does not reach, including a union entry that names no declaration.

-**Narrowing through `?as` arms.** The type of a binding inside a match arm whose clause is a `?as` test (§5).
-Every item here that reasons about a value's type inside a branch depends on this one.

-**Inference.** A binding's type when no `:as` is written (§2.14.1), and whether an inferred type carries `:over`-derived constancy (§2.14.2).

-**`:as` timing and failure.** Whether the annotation is checked at parse time, at a separate elaboration pass, lazily at use, or at runtime; and what happens when the value does not satisfy the type (§2.14.1).
+**Effect-set conformance.** Whether a function conforms to a slot whose declared type carries a given `:Effects(...)` clause, deferred here by §6.13.1.
+The three declarable budgets -- clause absent, clause with entries, and `:Effects(Any)` -- stand in some containment relation over prefix subtrees (§6.1.4), and this section owes it.

+**Annotation at a dispatch site.** Whether a written type annotation ever participates in marker resolution. §9.7.6 states that it does not under the rules as written, which leaves §3.8.5's step-4 incomparable case resolved only at the declarations.

+**Intermediate-tier return positions.** A multi-tier `defn` (§3.2.5) produces a function value at every tier before the last. §9.7.4 types the return position a precondition lifting to the final tier reaches.
+A precondition lifting to an earlier tier (§3.5.1) supplies that tier's result in place of the next tier's function value, and no rule states how a tier chain's intermediate results are typed.

+**Signature first-call-wins against per-call-site effect specialization.** §9.7.3 fixes an unannotated value signature at its first evidence-bearing call, while §6.13.3 resolves an undeclared function's effect surface separately at each call site.
+Whether the two should reconcile, and in which direction, is undecided.

 **Empty `< >` typing.** The type-level representation of a value polymorphic between Record and Tuple slots (§1.5.5, §2.14.5).